yosh-401-advanced-javascript/data-structures-and-algorithms/data-structures/trees/README.md

-# Find the Leaves of a Tree
+# Find the path length on a tree
-Find the individual leaves of a binary tree
+Find the path length on a tree

 ## Challenge
-Find the leaves of a binary tree with the best efficiency
+Find the path length on a binary tree recursively

 ## Approach & Efficiency
-The approach was to recursively traverse a binary tree and once a node was found, that had no left or right branches, push that into the stack.
-Because of this, the root would have been pushed first, and then the leaves.
+The idea was to traverse the tree, left to right until the parent was found.
+Once the parent was found, it would be pushed to the stack.
-Froze up on code writing.
+After that the next nodes would be pushed into the stack until the child was found.
+That would be pushed in and then return the length of the stack minus 1 to account for the extra node.

 O(n)
 O(h)